Do Poodles Make Good City Dogs?

-People think they have a silly name.
+People think they have a goofy name.
 They think they’re prissy.
 They think they look silly.

 But “people” couldn’t be more wrong.
 Poodles are super-smart, energetic, affectionate, excellent family dogs.
-They are also pretty well-suited for apartment and city living.
+They are also very well-suited for apartment and city living.

 Poodles are members of the Non-Sporting Group.
 They come in three sizes: Standard, Miniature, and Toy.
 The Standard Poodle is the largest.
 A typical male stands more than 15 inches at the shoulder and weighs 40 to 55 pounds.
 A male Miniature Poodle stands between ten and 15 inches at the shoulder and weighs between 12 and 15 pounds.
 Male Toy Poodles are ten inches or less and weigh five to ten pounds.
 Poodles generally live 14 to 18 years.

 Most people think Poodles originated in France. (“People.”
 Again!)
-But many Poodle aficionados agree that Poodles probably arose in Germany.
+But most Poodle aficionados agree that they probably arose in Germany.
 Their early name was Pudelhund: a dog that splashed about in puddles.
 They were bred to be water retrievers.
 Their coat is water-resistant which helped with swimming.

 While their origins are in Germany, it was in France where they became popular.
 King Louis XVI fell in love with Toy Poodles, elevating the breed to the unofficial national dog of France.

 There’s a lot of discussion about whether Poodles have hair or fur.
-The bottom line is that they are the same thing, click here for an explanation form Scientific American.
+The bottom line is that they are the same thing, click here for an explanation from Scientific American.

-What distinguishes Poodle’s coats from other dogs is that they do not have double coats and that the hair (or fur!) grows in.
+What distinguishes Poodle’s coats from most other dogs is that they do not have double coats.
 Poodles have a single layer of dense curled fur.
-It grows more like human hair and that’s why Poodles’ need so much tonsorial attention.
-That means if left to grow on its own, a Poodle’s hair will grow very long.
+It grows more like human hair and that’s why Poodles need so much tonsorial attention.
+If left to grow on its own, a Poodle’s hair will grow very long.
 Eventually it will tangle up into matts, giving the dog a look like a Puli or Komondor.

-It’s also often said that Poodles coats are hypo-allergenic.
+Many people believe that Poodles are hypo-allergenic.
 This is not entirely true.
 Most dogs shed dander every three to four days.
 Poodles (and some other dogs) shed from their skin every 21 days or so, greatly reducing the amount of dander that can trigger allergic reactions.

 There are a number of ways to manage a Poodles’ coat.
 You can use the most famous clip: the Continental.
 Poodles with the Continental cut are the fluffy, pom pom-festooned looking dogs you see in a show ring.
 It’s a very difficult cut to achieve and maintain.
 It’s also the clip that makes most people think Poodles look like silly, prissy dogs.

 More common is the Sporting Cut.
 (See Chanel in the pic at the top of this post.)
-This is when the Poodle’s coat is cut to more or less contour with its body.
+The hair in a Sporting Cut contours, more or less, with a Poodle’s body.
 Other cuts include the English Saddle, the Modern, the Puppy, the Cupcake, the Teddy Bear, and the Dutch.
-Click here to learn about these and more at the Animal Wised website.
+Click here to learn about these cuts and more at the Animal Wised website.

 And here’s a handy diagram created by the folks at the Poodlefun website.